Skip to main content

 }

-A video ad that plays before your main content video. the same pattern used by YouTube.
-Using Video.js + the IMA plugin, the ad plays inline within your web UI, the user can skip after 5 seconds (if configured), and then your content video starts automatically.
+A video ad that plays before your main content video, the YouTube model.
+Video.js handles the player and the IMA plugin handles the ad request.
+The user can skip after 5 seconds (if your tag allows it) and the content video starts automatically.

 export default function VideoWithPreroll() {